 - Schedule.
 Sometimes, there are tasks that only you can perform.
 When this happens, smart scheduling is your most powerful tool.
 Don’t force yourself to take on new tasks or explore new ideas right away—instead, schedule them for a specific time in the future, so that you can go back to focusing on what you need to do right now.
 The key is to make sure the future task doesn’t interfere with your current priorities.

-- Take action now.
-If all else fails, and a distraction requires your immediate attention, then take action right away to deal with it.
-Don’t procrastinate; just get it done today so that you can move on tomorrow with your truly important work.
+- Act.
+If all else fails, and a “distraction” requires your immediate attention, and assuming this is still important, then take action right away to deal with it.
+Don’t procrastinate; take action now and just get it done today so that you can move on tomorrow with your truly important work.

 At the end of the day, it’s important not to let the daily influx of messages and distractions drive your work activity.
 Only pay attention to your email and phone at certain times each day.
 Never check your messages constantly or divert the course of your day as soon as you receive a message or come across something exciting.
 Remember to focus on your own agenda, not the agendas of those who are reaching out to you.
 Commit to moving forward with a specific action each day, week, and month—and stick with it.